dokmic/chuangmi-camera-v5/docs/content/configuration/Configuring-the-shell-environment.md

 ## Using bash

-To use bash, you can use the `admin` user to login.
-This user has the `bash` shell configured to be run at login.
 If you logged in as `root`, you can use the bash shell by calling it's executable.

 (It's full path is `/tmp/sd/firmware/bin/bash` instead of of the common used `/bin/bash`).